Light, Fresh, And Unbelievably Easy To Make!

 - Nutrition facts do not include serving options.

-- For a less intense onion flavor, use 1 small shallot instead of red onion.
+- For a milder flavor, use a small shallot instead of red onion.

-- To make-ahead: The salmon tartare can be marinated up to overnight in the refrigerator.
+- Make ahead: The tartare can be marinated overnight in the refrigerator.

 Nutrition